-In 2018, India says it will be ready to join the ranks of the moon lander.
-The Indian Space Research Organisation (ISRO) is preparing for its very first lunar rover by the end of March 2018, as part of its Chandrayaan-2 moon mission.
+In 2018, India said it would be ready to join the ranks of the moon lander.
+The Indian Space Research Organisation (ISRO) is preparing for its very first lunar rover by the end of March 2018 as part of its Chandrayaan-2 moon mission.

-The mission is deemed as the most ambitious moon exploration project by the Government of India till date.
+The mission is deemed the most ambitious moon exploration project by the Government of India to date.
 India will be the first country in the last 4 years to attempt the moon mission.

-India’s Chandrayaan-1 launched from Sriharikota island off the Eastern shore of India in 2008, at an expected cost of $US83 million.
-The ISRO’s 5-foot by 5-foot 3D shape influenced it into lunar to circle and identified some “magmatic water” on a moon hole.
+India’s Chandrayaan-1 launched from Sriharikota island off the Eastern shore of India in 2008 at an expected cost of $US83 million.
+The ISRO’s 5-foot by 5-foot 3D shape influenced it into a lunar circle and identified some “magmatic water” on a moon hole.

 But, the probe crashed and floated away into the lunar circle on November 14, 2008.
 It was just in 2016 that NASA found the surrendered rocket.
-This up and coming dispatch will incorporate three crewless vehicles.
-There will be an orbiter create that will drift over the surface of the Moon, a lunar wanderer, and a lander make that will securely arrive the meanderer at first glance.
+This up-and-coming dispatch will incorporate three crewless vehicles.
+There will be an orbiter created that will drift over the surface of the Moon, a lunar wanderer, and a lander make that will securely arrive at the meanderer at first glance.

 The project will complete on a ‘shoestring’ budget of $93 million.
 This will make the hopeful success of India’s Moon mission that much more impressive.